wp-plugins/tag-functions/readme.txt

 Once this plugin is enabled, the template function `btl_list_categories()` will be available.
 The function will take the same parameters as [`wp_list_categories()`](http://codex.wordpress.org/Template_Tags/wp_list_categories).

+This plugin has been updated for use with the new tag hierarchy.

 == Installation ==